pytergeist/Cosy/README.md

 $L = l + \lambda_{AB} \lVert W_A - W_B \rVert^2 + \lambda_{AC} \lVert W_A - W_C \rVert^2 + \lambda_{BC} \lVert W_B - W_C \rVert^2$

-This package currently implements six distance metrics for this process which can be imported from the loss module and are shown below
+This package currently implements five distance metrics for this process which can be imported from the loss module and are shown below

 ```python